pingali/dgit/README.rst

     # Add alias for ease of use (note the single quote for bang operator)
     $ git config --global alias.data '!dgit'

-usage
+Usage
 ::
     $ dgit
     Usage: dgit [OPTIONS] COMMAND [ARGS]...

+      git wrapper for datasets

     Options:
       --help  Show this message and exit.

     Commands:
-      add      Add content to a dataset
+      add-files    Add files to the repo
-      clone    Clone a git URL
+      add-preview  Add files preview from files into metadata clone        Clone a git URL
       commit       Commit the changes made to a dataset config       Create configuration file (~/.dgit.ini)
+      default      Set the default dataset
+      diff         Show changes
       drop         Drop a dataset
-      init     Bootstrap a new dataset (a git repo+s3... log      Commit the changes made to a dataset plugins  Plugin management
+      init         Bootstrap a new dataset (a git repo+s3... list         List datasets
+      log          Commit the changes made to a dataset plugins      Plugin management
+      post         Post to metadata server
       push         Upload a dataset to origin (github/s3/local) remote       Manage remote
+      rm           Commit the changes made to a dataset sh           Post to metadata server
       stash        Trash all the changes for a given dataset status       Show all the datasets available
+      validate     Check the integrity of a dataset

 Tutorial
 --------